kaspanet/rusty-kaspa/docs/crescendo-guide.md

 Ensure your pool/stratum is updated to preserve this field in the transactions by updating your GRPC proto files.
 Then, ensure that your pool software properly sends back the `mass` for each transaction in the block.

-### Updating your Pool/Stratum to work in Cresendo
+### Updating your Pool/Stratum to work in Crescendo

 #### Updating GRPC proto